Amegatron/CryptoApi/README.md

 # Client-side example #

-I'll provide a link to my C# exmaple implementation later
+Here is a C# example of client: https://github.com/Amegatron/CryptoApiExample